Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: Method

 In the standard rendering pipeline, textures are introduced for each hair card to represent various attributes in the form of RGB images.
 However, the hair strands are extremely thin, and rasterizing them into RGB textures would introduce severe aliasing error and noisy gradient information.
 To mitigate this issue, we propose a novel intermediary explicit hair card representation.
 Specifically, each hair strand $\mathcal{S}_i\in\mathcal{G}_k$ is first projected onto the quad strip $\mathcal{C}_k$.
 Specifically, for each $\ss_{i,j}\in\mathcal{S}_i$, we find the closest point $\ss_{i,j}^\Gamma$ lying on the associated quad strips $\mathcal{C}_k$.
 The corresponding 2D uv-coordinate $\ss_{i,j}^\text{uv} = (u_{i,j}, v_{i,j}) \in [0,1]^2$ on the texture can be computed such that the 3D world position of each sample $\ss_{i,j}$ can be reconstructed as:

 where $\pp_{i,j}^\bullet$ are the vertices of the corresponding triangle face in the card geometry that contains $\ss_{i,j}^\Gamma$, $\nn_{i,j}^\star$ is the normal of that triangle, and $z\in\mathbb{R}$ is the displacement along $\nn_{i,j}^\star$.
 Hence, each hair card texture can be explicitly represented as a set of points $\{\ss_{i,j}^\text{uv}\}$ embedded within the uv-space.
 Using $\{\ss_{i,j}^\text{uv}\}$ as our intermediary representation induces two remarkable features.
 First, this representation is amenable to end-to-end differentiable rendering, while it does not suffer from aliasing error induced by RGB images.
-Indeed, for differentiable rendering, 3D hair strands can be first recovered from~\autoref{eq:uv2world}.
-These 3D strands are then extended as camera-facing triangle strips with a pre-strand hair width, denoted as $w_i$, which is then forwarded to differentiable renderer.
-Each and every step of this procedure is differentiable and a similar technique is proposed in~\cite{sklyarova2023neural}.
+Indeed, for differentiable rendering, given the card mesh and explicit hair card texture, 3D hair strands can be first recovered from~\autoref{eq:uv2world}.
+The user-defined per-strand hair width is denoted as $w_i$.
+Each and every step of this procedure is differentiable, and a similar technique is proposed in~\cite{sklyarova2023neural}.
 Further, our representation can be converted back to RGB images via rasterization.
-Finally, to avoid uv-space tangent distortion by the card geometry in world space, we decompose tangent from strand geometry and store it as a per-vertex 3D attribute denoted as $\{\tt_{i,j}^\text{3D}\}$, which plays a central role in the hair appearance model.
+Finally, to avoid uv-space tangent distortion by the card geometry in world space, we decompose the tangent from strand geometry and store it as a per-vertex 3D attribute denoted as $\{\tt_{i,j}^\text{3D}\}$, which plays a central role in the hair appearance model.
+The renderer can also produce depth and coverage maps by utilizing depth and flat color as attributes for each vertex.